FAQs

 The local DELTA tutor’s fees are included in your course fees.

-NILE takes responsibility for organising the External Assessment, doing everything possible to ensure that you get an assessor for the date you want.
+NILE takes responsibility for organising the External Assessment, doing everything possible to ensure that you get an Assessor for the date you want.

-All local costs and payment to the External assessor are covered by NILE and Cambridge.
+All local costs and payment to the External Assessor are covered by NILE and Cambridge.
 Any international transport costs need to be covered by the candidate.
 NILE will liaise with you to keep these costs as low as possible.

 Unlike the Module 1 course, all the course material is available from the outset.
-At the end Units 1-4, a draft of the relevant section can be uploaded for tutor feedback, and a final draft of the whole assignment to be uploaded for tutor feedback at the end of Unit 5.
+At the end of Units 1-4, a draft of the relevant section can be uploaded for tutor feedback, and a final draft of the whole assignment should be uploaded for tutor feedback at the end of Unit 5.

 Please note that NILE does not offer the ELT Management alternative mode for Module 3.